stypr/flagchecker/README.md

 1. **Reading partial data of the flag will leak the original content of the flag.**

    For example,  `head -c68 /flag` will only read the partial data of the flag, leading to the leakage of the original flag.
-   Make sure to make that the original value of flag is randomly generated and does not conflict with other flags.
+   Make sure that the original value of flag is randomly generated and does not conflict with other flags.

 2. **Kernel will crash when you rmmod after insmod multiple times.**